Skill Sheet: What You Will Learn Here

 While using RoE, it is important to understand that some sectors tend to have a higher RoE, therefore, it is more useful to compare companies within sectors.

-Other factors that investors look for in growth stocks are:
+Other factors that growth investing takes into consideration are:

 Competitive advantage, which can be in terms of technology or product design